Deijin27/wren-xsequence/docs.md

 ### elements

-Sequence of the child elements
+Sequence of the child elements, or an empty sequence if there are no elements

 ### elements(name)

-Gets all elements of the given name.
-An empty sequence if no elements are found
+Gets all elements of the given name, or an empty sequence if no matching elements are found

 ### nodes